Chocolate Bunny Pie

 Tip

-You must remember one thing while making this Chocolate Bunny Pie filling; KEEP STIRRING!
-The goal is to end up with a smooth filling with as few lumps as possible.
+You must remember one thing while making this Chocolate Bunny Pie filling: KEEP STIRRING!
+The goal is to achieve a smooth filling with as few lumps as possible.

 Simple Instructions

 Let's start at the beginning.
-Heat a pot of the milk, sugar, and cornstarch, stirring as it heats to keep the cornstarch from settling at the bottom and causing lumps in your chocolate pie filling.
+Heat a pot of milk, sugar, and cornstarch, stirring as it heats to prevent the cornstarch from settling to the bottom and forming lumps in your chocolate pie filling.

 Now, it's time to temper the yolks.
-This process adds a small amount of a hot liquid to eggs so they don't cook and scramble when introduced to a larger hot mixture.
+This process adds a small amount of hot liquid to eggs so they don't scramble when introduced to a larger hot mixture.
 Easy!

-My mother-in-law instructed me to strain the tempered yolks into the milk chocolate just in case any solids were left in them.
+My mother-in-law instructed me to strain the tempered yolks into the milk chocolate, just in case any solids were left behind.
 Not a bad idea.

-Next, cook the filling while constantly stirring until thickened.
+Next, cook the filling, stirring constantly, until thickened.
 Then add a little salt, vanilla, and butter to the hot chocolate filling, stirring until the butter is melted.
 Allow the filling to cool for a few minutes, then stir until smooth and pour into a prepared pie crust.

-Any pie crust wil do.
-This Classic Homemade Pie Crust is an easy to folow recipe.
+Any pie crust will do.
+This Classic Homemade Pie Crust is an easy-to-follow recipe.
 It's a no-fail recipe with a flaky crust made with shortening, ready to bake for your sweet or savory pies.

-You want to let the pie cool completely before covering it with whipped topping or fresh whip cream.
+You want to let the pie cool completely before covering it with whipped topping or fresh whipped cream.
 If the pie is still warm, the topping will melt.

 Or, you can immediately top it with meringue and bake the whole pie until the meringue is lightly browned.

-A sprinkle of shaved chocolate for a garnish looks pretty, and topped with a small chocolate bunny adds a festive look.
+A sprinkle of shaved chocolate as a garnish looks pretty, and a small chocolate bunny on top adds a festive touch.

 Oh, and don't forget to stock up on chocolate bunnies around Easter to freeze for Chocolate Bunny Pie making all year round!